-Keywords allow you to insert a piece of data from the patient object (usually from the EMR) into a caption, to prepopulate a field, or as part of a note.
+Keywords allow you to insert a piece of data from the patient object (usually from the EMR) into a caption, to pre-populate a field, or as part of a note.
 To see a list of available keywords, simply type @ and the menu will appear in the editor.
-A full list of options is also included in the chart below.
+A full list of options is included in the PDF chart that you can access and download by clicking the button below (please note that you may need to scroll through the PDF to see more details).

 To indicate a keyword, just add "@" to the beginning.
 For example, "Dear @ptPreferredOrFirstName" will appear as "Dear Jacob".